SumoLogic/sumologic-documentation/docs/cse/match-lists-suppressed-lists/standard-match-lists.md

 **Description:** A record flagged an IP address from a threat intelligence match list.

 The following Cloud SIEM rules refer to this match list:
+* Threat Intel Match - IP Address
 * Threat Intel - Successful Authentication from Threat IP
-* Threat Intel Match - IP Address
-* Threat Intel - Inbound Traffic Context
-* Threat Intel - Matched File Hash
-* Threat Intel - Matched Domain Name
-* Threat Intel - Device IP Matched Threat Intel Domain Name
-* Threat Intel - Device IP Matched Threat Intel URL

 ### unauthorized_external_media